 While there are similarities between the two roles, there are distinct differences between inside and outside sales and the skills that are required to be successful.

 When it comes to inside sales, to be successful:

-- You must be good with words, have a solid understanding of the importance of terminology, and be able to verbally articulate your product or service engagingly without having to be face-to-face
+- You must be articulate, have a solid understanding of the importance of terminology, and be able to verbally articulate your product or service engagingly without having to be face-to-face.

 - You must be confident and outgoing in social and face-to-face situations, especially when it comes to meeting with CEOs and other executives.